Get

 Can Cats Eat Dog Food?
 Vet-Reviewed Nutritional Facts & FAQ

 Dog food and cat food look quite similar after you open the bags.
-When you compare apples to apples—that is, dry kibble dog food to dry kibble cat food—the differences seem minimal.
+The differences seem minimal when you compare apples to apples—that is, dry kibble dog food to dry kibble cat food.
 But just because they look the same doesn’t mean they are.

 If you have a dog and a cat and you’re out of cat food, the occasional meal of dog food isn’t going to hurt your feline.
 But if it becomes a staple in their meal regimen, you could end up with a malnourished cat.
 Let’s take a closer look at dog food and how it can affect your cat.